lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 PSY D - For our next experiment, since we have now affirmed that we have additional appt capacity for new (and existing patients), we would like to explore how changing Initiators who Complete from the base case rate of 37% to 75% might impact the number of patients who complete and graduate.
 This will be the only change we make, so that we can see the effect clearly.

 AGG D - We found RVI for PSY stretched way out to several weeks between visits and work pressure increased really quickly then came back down.
 Saw far less pts in PSY over next 2 years.

+SP D – In this experiment, we see a strong connection between changes made in our team and wait times for downstream teams.
+We should run an experiment that explores these connections and gauge the impacts of implementing stepped care between GMH and PC/PCMHI.

 + Type in the *Our Decision* text box a question that describes what your team wants to learn from changing a specific variable or variables in the model.